Follow ITProPortal:

 Either it's an attempt at entrapment, or we wonder if he's regretting that one now.

-LulzSec's move follows a busy week for the group, which saw it breach security at Infragard, Nintendo, and Sony.
+LulzSec's move follows a busy week for the group, which saw it breach security at Infragard, Nintendo (opens in new tab), and Sony (opens in new tab).